cognitedata/cognite-replicator/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/cognite-replicator)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 Cognite Replicator is a Python package for replicating data across Cognite Data Fusion (CDF) projects.
 This package is built on top of the Cognite Python SDK.
+This component is Community content and not officially supported by Cognite.
+Bugs and changes will be fixed on a best effort basis.
+Feel free to open issues and pull requests, we will review them as soon as we can.

 Copyright 2023 Cognite AS